LANL-Seismoacoustics/stochprop/doc/source/gravity.rst

     #.
 Similary, the number of reflections used in computing the trapped solution phase shift if determined by the ratio of the propagation time of the trapped solution with the specified time.

     #.
-Unlike the Drob et al. (2013) implementation where the Fourier components are integrated upward together, the implementation in :code:`stochprop` compute each Fourier component independently and use available :code:`multiprocessing` tools to run the calculations in parallel.
+Unlike the Drob et al. (2013) implementation where the Fourier components are integrated upward together, the implementation in *stochprop* compute each Fourier component independently and use available :code:`multiprocessing` tools to run the calculations in parallel.
 For :math:`N_k = 128` and :math:`dx=4`, the gravity wave perturbations can be computed using 10 CPUs in approximatley 20 - 30 minutes.

   * The gravity wave field in the spatial and time domain are obtained by inverting the spatial components using :code:`numpy.fft.ifft` on the appropriate axes and the :math:`\omega` integration is simplified by setting :math:`t=0` in the solution which reduces the time/frequency domain inversion to a simple integration,